Registration & Editing Tab - Environment Options

 - When OFF: Players are appended to the roster sequentially as registered

-Recovery: Use Players → Resort all by rating to restore proper order if disabled.
+Recovery: From the main window, click on Players → Resort all by rating to restore proper order if disabled.

 In FIDE mode, this setting is ignored after round 4, at which point FIDE does not allow pair numbers to change.